 Follow the Drinking Gourd!
 From the United States into Canada, Harriet Tubman and the Underground Railroad helped slaves escape to freedom.

-Research information about the life of Harriet Tubman and her role in the Underground Railroad in the United States and Canada.
+Students research information about the life of Harriet Tubman and her role in the Underground Railroad in the United States and Canada.

 Ground: Place white paper on a patterned surface.
 Remove the paper wrappers from earthy colors of Crayola® Crayons.
 Rub the sides of crayons on the paper to make an earth-textured pattern.
-With Crayola School Glue, attach your crayon rubbings on the inside of a recycled box lid or piece of cardboard to form the ground.
+With Crayola School Glue, attach the crayon rubbings on the inside of a recycled box lid or piece of cardboard to form the ground.